 - Limit login attempts (Loginizer).
 Enable this checkbox as you want the “Limit Login Attempts” plugin installed, as it boosts the security on your WordPress website

 - Choose a theme to install.
 Select none unless you want to use a WordPress theme from the dropdown.

 - Advanced options.
 Here you can rename the database name and table prefix, but you can leave the default values as-is.

 - Install.
 Hit the install button and WordPress will begin installing, once done you will be shown the login details (and emailed too to the above email address you nominated)

-That’s everything.
+That's everything.
 Now you know how to sign up with InMotion Hosting, and you know how to install WordPress on InMotion Hosting.
-Now it’s up to you go and create and launch your website, blog or online store.
+Now it's up to you to go and create and launch your website, blog, or online store.